-The Citizen's Guide to Transportation Funding serves as an educational piece for elected officials, stakeholders and the general public to address consistent concerts and misconceptions about transportation funding.
-The Citizen's Guide takes the complete succession of the state's transportation revenue, expenditures, system condition and unfunded as and explains them in clear and easy-to-understand terms.
+The Citizen's Guide to Transportation Funding serves as an educational piece for elected officials, stakeholders and the general public to address consistent concretes and misconceptions about transportation funding.
+The Citizen's Guide takes the complete success of the state's transportation revenue, expenditures, system condition and unfunded results and explains them in clear and easy-to-understand terms.

-In conjunction with the Citizen's Guide, a sportation calculator was developed to show Missouri taxpayers how much they're paying onth in state and federal transportation taxes/fees and where the money is invested.
+In conjunction with the Citizen's Guide, a Missouri taxpayers how much they're payin, and where the money is invested.